passysosysmas/UnityModules/CONTRIBUTING.md

 ## Code style

 The general rule is to follow the style you observe in the document you're editing.
-If you're adding something new (like a large chunk of code that doesn't have an obvious existing style, or a new codefile entirely), take a quick glance at our [style guide][styleguide].
+If you're adding something new (like a large chunk of code that doesn't have an obvious existing style, or a new codefile entirely), take a quick glance at our [style guide][style-guide].
 You might observe some older code that doesn't follow the current style guide (pardon our dust, we'll get to it) -- better to follow the existing style than have conflicting styles in the same document.
 Thanks!!

 [forking]: https://guides.github.com/activities/forking/
 [style-guide]: https://github.com/leapmotion/UnityModules/wiki/LM-Applications-Team-Style-Guide